Skip to main content

 How has your corps experience shaped you?

-I ultimately decided to go to graduate school to study organizational theory as a result of my experience with two different principals who had very different leadership styles and levels of success.
+I ultimately decided to go to graduate school to study organizational theory because of my experience with two different principals with very different leadership styles and levels of success.
 I did my dissertation research examining how organizational structure affects the impact of social enterprises.

 I now teach social entrepreneurship and strategy in a business school.
-My experience with TFA definitely changes the way I teach at the college level.
-The vast majority of my current students come from significantly more privileged positions than the students in my TFA placement school.
+My experience with TFA changed the way I teach at the college level.
+Most of my current students come from significantly more privileged positions than the students in my TFA placement school.
 Part of my job is opening their eyes to the inequities that I was blind to when I was in college.
-I challenge my students to utilize their business school education to make meaningful change in both their companies and their communities.
+I challenge my students to utilize their business school education to make meaningful change in their companies and communities.

-Why do you feel it is important to keep equity at the focus of your career?
+Why is it important to keep equity as the focus of your career?

 What was the biggest lesson that your corps experience taught you?

 Asset-based thinking.
-This means looking at the actions of someone that you didn't like and starting from a place of generosity—trying to understand what the best possible motivation for their action could be.
-Beginning a conversation or an intervention assuming the best really expands the potential for a successful and meaningful interaction and increases the likelihood of a successful outcome.
+This means looking at someone's actions and starting from a place of generosity—trying to understand the best possible motivation for their action.
+Beginning a conversation or an intervention assuming the best expands the potential for a successful and meaningful interaction and increases the likelihood of a successful outcome.
 It's hard and I'm not always good at it, but taking a moment to step back and reflect with this mindset is one of my most valuable lessons from my TFA experience.